"The Road to Becoming a Ski Resort Maniac" ~Snow Machines & Snow Makers~ | Part 2 | With this power, the season will finally begin!

 The "costs" mentioned above only apply to the machines.
 Securing water and electricity is also an issue when operating snowmaking and snowmaking machines.
 As a result, the costs vary greatly from ski resort to ski course.
 When installing new equipment, huge costs must be estimated.
 Maintenance costs are also required

-By the way, it costs 7-8 yen/m3 to make snow with a snow machine, and 40 yen/m3 with a snowmaking machine.
-This shows how expensive the running costs of snowmaking machines are.
-Therefore, it is said to be cost-effective to use snowmaking machines when the temperature and humidity are not suitable for making snow, and snowmaking machines when conditions are favorable.
+Incidentally, the cost of making snow with a snowmaking machine is 7-8 yen/m³, while with a snowmaking machine it's 40 yen/m³.
+This shows just how high the running costs of snowmaking machines are.
+Therefore, it is cost-effective to use snowmaking machines when the temperature and humidity are not suitable for snowmaking, and snowmaking machines when the conditions are suitable.

-Incidentally, the running costs of operating Karuizawa Prince Hotel Ski Resort's eight snowmaking machines (seven 50-ton machines + one 100-ton machine = a total of 450 tons/eight machines) for one day are said to be around 400,000 yen.
+For example, the running cost of operating the eight snowmaking machines at Karuizawa Prince Hotel Ski Resort (7 machines of 50t each + 1 machine of 100t each = a total of 450ts/8 machines) for one day is about 400,000 yen.
 A simple calculation of the 24 days it takes to prepare for opening using eight snowmaking machines comes to 8.8 million yen.

-Karuizawa Prince Ski Resort usually switches to snowmaking machines in mid-December.
+Karuizawa Prince Ski Resort usually switches to snowmaking machines around the middle of December.

 Ski resorts that rely heavily on artificial snow